julianbrowne/pip/README.md

 PIP is designed to meet the following requirements:

-*	A web site is needed that is 99% static content
+*	A web site is needed that is mostly static content
-*	Owner of the site has access to some form of basic HTML editor
+*	Owner of the site has access to some form of basic text/HTML editor
-*	Owner of the site has no scripting/development knowledge
+*	Owner of the site has little or no no scripting/development knowledge
-*	Pages across the site need to share various assets (images, header/footer fragments, etc)
+*	Pages across the site need to share various assets (images, styling, header/footer fragments, etc)
+*	Some pages need to be different than the others (different layout for example)
+*	Some pages are full html whereas others are html clippings of paragraph fragments, headings etc

 PIP has the following dependencies: